002A/ixora.io/projects/index.rst

 .. description:
 .. type: text

-Here are some things that make me happy.

 :doc:`iowa-electronic-markets`

   In 2008 I built a fully automated computer program that could make (real) money on its own by trading securities in a small market called the Iowa Electronic Markets.
 The securities were linked to 2008 Presidential election.
 In 2012 I published a research paper explaining the results and details about how the system worked.